yasirkula/UnityNativeShare/README.md

 # Unity Native Share Plugin
-This plugin helps you natively share images, videos and/or plain text on Android & iOS.
+This plugin helps you natively share files (images, videos, documents, etc.) and/or plain text on Android & iOS.
 A **ContentProvider** is used to share the media on Android.

-**NOTE:** With the latest release, it is possible to add subject and/or message to the shared image/video (or share plain text only, if desired).
-However, this release **is not** tested on iOS and only briefly tested on Android.
-The previous stable version is available here: https://github.com/yasirkula/UnityNativeShare/tree/6b6d5fbe970b64b734dc6886b45bf92e9b639043

 You can set the plugin up in a few easy steps: